PROVIDING ARTS EDUCATION SERVICES TO NYC SCHOOLS

 Each year, CCCADI partners with schools throughout the five boroughs to create culturally diverse arts curricula tailored as culturally-responsive learning, and art skills development.
 Our highly experienced roster of professional teaching artists makes CCCADI one of the expert arts providers to New York City schools for effective learning in African and African Diaspora-based art forms.
 We work with public, independent, and homeschool populations to:

 Develop greater interest in the arts and a greater appreciation of students’ own cultures

 Build leadership and confidence towards college, careers, and community engagement

-Empower educators with innovative and stimulating teaching curriculum
+Empower educators with the innovative, culturally relevant and stimulating teaching curriculum

 Encourage students to attend cultural events with their parents, guardians, and families